Food and agriculture in Nazi Germany: The Hunger Plan

-For Hitler the economic prize sought in the German conquest of Central and Eastern Europe were the rich farmlands of Ukraine.
-The Hunger Plan was developed by Herbert Backe, an agronomist and SS officer, in late 1940 and early 1941 as part of the preparation for the German invasion on the Soviet Union.
-The Ukrainian Soviet Socialist Republic was the breadbasket of the Soviet Union and Backe envisioned that its grain production, mostly wheat, and oilseeds would be diverted to Germany.
+For Hitler, the economic prize sought in the German conquest of Central and Eastern Europe was the rich farmlands of Ukraine.
+The Hunger Plan was developed by Herbert Backe, an agronomist and SS officer, in late 1940 and early 1941 as part of the preparation for the German invasion of the Soviet Union.
+The Ukrainian Soviet Socialist Republic was the breadbasket of the Soviet Union, and Backe envisioned that its grain production, mostly wheat and oilseeds, would be diverted to Germany.
 The consequence, according to the plan, would be the death by starvation of 20 to 30 million people.
 The German Army invading the Soviet Union would live off the land, "forbidden on pain of death to give a Russian even a piece of bread."
 Once the Soviet Union was defeated, German farmers would take over the land of dispossessed (and likely dead) Ukrainians.
-Thus a permanent and secure food supply would be ensured for Germany.
-Although millions of Soviet citizens starved during World War II, the Hunger Plan was never fully implemented and by 1943, ethnic Germans were fleeing eastern Europe – not for the purpose of settling on Polish or Ukrainian farms, but rather to escape the advancing Soviet army.
+Thus, a permanent and secure food supply would be ensured for Germany.
+Although millions of Soviet citizens starved during World War II, the Hunger Plan was never fully implemented, and by 1943, ethnic Germans were fleeing eastern Europe – not for the purpose of settling on Polish or Ukrainian farms, but rather to escape the advancing Soviet army.

 The expectations of Germany for obtaining mountains of grain from Ukraine were never met.
 The Red Army in retreating from the German army followed a scorched earth strategy.
 In 1942 and 1943, the two years in which Germany controlled most of Ukraine, the total amount of Ukrainian grain obtained by Germany, including grain for feeding the German army in the Soviet Union, supplemented German domestic production of grain by only 14 percent.